Payton Ridenour: Cycling career

-She is a seven-time BMX national champion who qualified to compete in the 2020 Olympics.
+She is a seven-time BMX national champion who qualified to compete in the 2020 Summer Olympics.
 She was the youngest competitor in her event, in which she finished 17th.
 In May 2021, she earned her first BMX Supercross World Cup podium, a second place finish in Bogotá, Colombia.

 Personal life

-Ridenour is the only child.
+Ridenour is an only child.
 Her father, Keith is a former amateur BMX racer.

 Ridenour has published a children's book.